bastienkody/pipex_tester/README.md

 * valgrind tests only if linux kernel

+* on mac os, you might need homebrew installed to install timeout command

 # Problems
 * infinite loop if commands not run silmutaneously : must launch process and set a timeout